-Select factors in upper half of range for conditions Select factors in lower half of range for conditions described below described below L GUIDES Facilities in active use and approaching maximum Facilities of intermittent use or not being fully utilized. capacity.
+Select factors in upper half of range for conditions Select factors in lower half of range for conditions described below described below GENERA L GUIDES Facilities in active use and approaching maximum capacity.
+Facilities of intermittent use or not being fully utilized.
 Loads predominantly lighting.
-Motor loads made up of a number of Loads predominantly heating. independently operated small motors.
+Motor loads made up of a number of independently Loads predominantly heating. operated small motors.
 Loads dominated by one or two large motors.
-Motor loads controlled automatically unless · · control depends upon weather conditions.
+Motor loads controlled automatically unless control depends upon weather conditions.
 TRAINING FACILITIES Instruction buildings with little or no electric equipment.
-Large instruction buildings with electrical demonstration and training equipment.
-Communications buildings with telephonic demonstration and training equipment. equipment only.
-RODUCTION FACILITIES Shops and facilities when engaged in mass No special guides. production of similar parts.
-NT, AND TEST FACILITIES Facilities used for repetitive testing of material or No special guides. equipment.
-ACILITIES Refrigerated warehouses in South.
-Warehouses with many items of electric materials Dehumidified warehouses in Mississippi Valley handling equipment, including cranes and and along seacoasts. elevators.
+Communications buildings with telephonic Large instruction buildings with electrical demonstration and training equipment. equipment only.
+MAINTENANCE AND PE RODUCTION FACILITIES Shops and facilities when engaged in mass No special guides. production of similar parts.
+ENT, AND TEST FACILITIES Facilities used for repetitive testing of material or equipment.
+No special guides.
+FACILITIES Refrigerated warehouses in South.
+Dehumidified warehouses in Mississippi Valley and along seacoasts.
 Warehouses for active storage.
+Warehouses with many items of electric materials handling equipment, including cranes and elevators.
+EDICAL FACILITIES No special guides.
 No special guides.
-No special guides.
 IVE FACILITIES Large administrative buildings with mechanical ventilation and air conditioning.
 Note: Group large administrative buildings separately only when administration is a significant part of total activity load.
 Casual offices, offices used infrequently by foremen and supervisors, or offices in which there is little prolonged desk work.
-IMUNITY FACILITIES Enlisted barracks at training centers.
+MMUNITY FACILITIES Enlisted barracks at training centers.
 Food service facilities where load is primarily Public quarters where less than 25 family units are involved. cooking and baking.
 Restaurants, exchanges, cafeterias, and other food service facilities when gas or steam is primary fuel.
-JND IMPROVEMENTS Central heating plants serving extended areas and buildings.
+UND IMPROVEMENTS Central heating plants serving extended areas and buildings.
 No special guides.
 Water pumping stations serving extended areas or carrying most of load of water systems.
 Central station compressed air plants.

-Table 6 Guides for Selection of Loads Factors
+Table C-6 Guides for Selection of Loads Factors